robeertgr/robeertgr/README.md

 ## Hi there 👋🏻 - I am Robert!

 * ⚡ I am always open to solve a new challenge, learning and helping others;
-* 👨🏻‍💻 Currently I perform the role of Data Engineer Intern at IBM
+* 👨🏻‍💻 Currently I perform the role of Fullstack Developer at IBM

 ## About me